vyperhub-io/vyper-smart-contracts/erc777/test/README.md

-Tests for this implementation can be found [here](https://github.com/0xjac/ERC777/tree/master/test).

 ### Run local tests

 ```bash
 $ truffle test --network ganache
 ```

+More tests for this implementation can be found [here](https://github.com/0xjac/ERC777/tree/master/test).